pudly/schmopera-hugo/content/articles/idomeneo.md

 There was disconnect in the production, too, flashes of elements that run parallel instead of together.
 There was random sexiness - nearly nude, heaving male forms, breathless bosoms in corsets, Giunta's signature long red hair flowing freely as Idamante - that seemed like toppings rather than substance.
 There was the use of [rhetorical gesture](https://en.wikipedia.org/wiki/Chironomia) - one of the most notorious through-lines  of Opera Atelier's productions - which is meant to tell and enhance a story; in this _Idomeneo_, the gestures seemed particularly canned, belittling the emotional crises and bleeding into similarly meaningless wanderings across the stage - denoting general torment, I gather.

 More than beautiful people or stylistic precision, I instead craved some hints of real humanity in these archetypal figures.
 Once-removed as they seem from their places in history books, there are still traits of mere mortals to pull out of these characters.
-Idomeneo is a parent; Idamante is
+Idomeneo is a parent, Idamante and Ilia are young and in love, and Elettra is rejected;

 *
 * heaving male form (Neptune)